Homework 2: Getting Comfortable with libembroidery

 .

-.
-Your function should start by declaring some constants:
+with a real implementation.
+This function should start by declaring the following constants:

 constexpr float SATIN_DELTA = 0.3;